Skip to content

 To delete a specific version from your project, run:

-divbase-cli version delete NAME
+divbase-cli version rm NAME

 This will delete the version entry from the project.
 Deleted versions older than 30 days will be permanently deleted.
 You can ask a DivBase admin to restore a deleted version within that time period.